The Vibrant City of Bangkok

 Wat Pho (officially Wat Phra Chetuphon Wimon Mangkhalaram Rajwaramahawihana) was founded as a late Ayuthaya-period monastery in the 16th century.
 It was reconstructed in 1788 by King Rama I, who had already completed the Grand Palace next door and established Bangkok as Thailand's capital.

 Looking for a one-stop destination for shopping, food, and fashion?
 Look no further than the Chatuchak Weekend Market in Bangkok.
 With almost 10,000 vendors, you'll find everything you need and more.
-If you're in search of gifts for your loved ones, this is the perfect opportunity.
+If you're in search of gifts for your loved ones then come here.
 And once you're done shopping, head over to Chatuchak Park to unwind and relax.

-Open only on weekends, the market is a must-visit for anyone looking for a fun and lively shopping experience in Bangkok.
-Featuring over 15,000 stalls, the market offers a range of items from clothing and accessories to antiques and art.
+Open only on weekends, the market offers a range of items from clothing and accessories to antiques and art.
 You'll find bargains, treasures, and surprises waiting for you at every turn, along with delicious street food.

 The market is open every Saturday and Sunday from 6 am to 6 pm, and you can reach there by taking the BTS or MRT to Chatuchak Park.